LoopKit/loopdocs/docs/nightscout/ifttt.md

 ![img/webhooks25.png](img/webhooks25.png){width="650"}
 {align="center"}

-!!!danger "URL"
+!!! danger "URL"

     `https://yoursite.herokuapp.com/api/v1/treatments.json` (for all IFTTT recipes that are NOT remote overrides...so things like cannula changes, sensor changes, pump battery changes, etc.)</br></br>
     Change the "yoursite" to your actual site's info.

-!!!warning "Method"
+!!! warning "Method"

     The method will be `POST`

-!!!info "Content Type"
+!!! info "Content Type"

     The content type will be `application/json`.

-!!!danger "Body"
+!!! danger "Body"

     The content of the body will depend on the action that you would like this particular button press to perform.
 While many recipes are available, any recipe that log carbs to NS will only display the carbs in Nightscout...Loop will not "use" those carbs in treatment or prediction math.
 The display of carbs in NS though may still be helpful for remote care givers to leave an indication that a low is being noticed and treated.
 Some sample content for actions that may be useful in Loop:</br></br>
     **Pump Site Change**</br>